marekhoeven/VANO/README.md

 ![Dashboard](https://github.com/marekhoeven/VANO/blob/master/dashboard.png)

-## VANO supports Deeplinks
+## Deeplink support
 The extension requires read/write access to allow for deeplink recognition on a browser.
 If detected, clicking on a deeplink will automatically open a popup with the amount & address filled in, ready to be send.
 This feature currently only works for Chrome/Brave users (showing a popup on firefox seems to be difficult).

-You can test these deeplinks on my [DEMO page](https://marekhoeven.github.io/deeplink/).
+You can test deeplinks on my [DEMO page](https://marekhoeven.github.io/deeplink/).

 ## Todo